 Most comedy open mic shows in the DC underground comedy club scene are not actually “open” for just anyone to hop on stage.
 Most DC open mic nights actively shun first-timer newbies in favor of using their own established clique of 10-15 veteran comedians(usually friends of the Producer who’s running the show).
 It’s difficult to break into the DC standup scene when you’re new and not a personal friend of a Producer.
 And forget getting on a Friday or Saturday night show as a newbie-you will be diverted to a lower-visibility weeknight show(Mon-Tues-Wed-Thurs) until you’ve proven to be funny.
 And beware the “sign up on site” shows: as a newbie you will get bumped to a future show date, even though you arrived & signed up on time with your gang of friends in tow to see you.
 Because you are a newbie and presumed “not funny until proven otherwise” your slot will most likely be bumped to make room for a provenly-funny veteran.
 We take the opposite approach: we put first-timer newbies on our Friday & Saturday shows outright and we DO NOT BUMP YOU to a future show.
 We do however limit newbies to short 3mins sets, so you can’t do too much damage to the overall quality of the show☺

-We currently run 3 weekly open mic night stand-up comedy shows in the Washington, DC-MD (Maryland)-VA (Virginia) area.
+We currently run several weekly open mic night stand-up comedy shows in the Washington, DC-MD (Maryland)-VA (Virginia) area.

-Thursday nights: open mic at Topaz Hotel in Dupont Circle, DC: 10 spots ranging from 3-10 minutes depending on your skill level.
+Sunday Nights in Arlington, VA: comedy open mic night at O’Sullivan’s Irish Pub in Arlington(Clarendon), Northern Virginia: 10 spots ranging from 3-10 minutes depending on your skill level.

 DO NOT CONTACT THE VENUE.